-The examination (the "ABPI Exam") is administered by the ABPI Head of Education and Exam.
+The examination (the "ABPI Exam") is administered by the ABPI Director of Examinations.
 Contact details are given at the end of this document.

 The ABPI Exam is conducted in line with the requirements of the Joint Council for Qualifications.